101 Ways to Get Healthy!

 Instead of fighting over who gets the prime parking lot spot, choose to park farther, preferably a full block away from the office.
 This will give you the opportunity to walk and stretch on a daily basis.

-97 Use chicken breast.
+97 Use chicken breast to stay healthy.

 When cooking, work with breast portions as it contains the most amount of white meat.
 Since chicken meat is so versatile, you can use it in almost any type of preparation and dish.
 It’s the perfect source of protein especially for people on a diet.